 - Don’t Take it Outside the Main Island

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 See our Advertising Policy for further explanation.
 Thank you!

 Making your vehicle reservation from home and using car rental websites can help you find the best deals among different rental car companies.

-Here are some of the best rental cars websites to search for inventory in Puerto Rico:
+Here are some of the best Puerto Rico rental car websites to search for inventory:

 Do You Need a Rental Car in Puerto Rico?

 A rental car is the best way to move around for visitors that want to explore Puerto Rico on their own.
 Renting a car provides flexibility and it’s more cost-effective than paying for taxis for long distances or booking tours every day.
 Rental cars can also allow travelers to reach destinations that public transportation routes don’t cover.

 As I wrote in my guide to how to drive in Puerto Rico, the island is overall pretty friendly for drivers.
 There are multiple car rental companies in Puerto Rico, especially in the area of San Juan and Isla Verde.
 A car rental is the best method of transportation if you’re planning to leave Old San Juan frequently and you want to stay in other parts of the island.

 Although there is public transportation in Puerto Rico, the routes are quite limited to the north’s popular cities, and the language barrier makes it almost impossible for English speakers to communicate with drivers.